 Of our different collections, I'd say both our desert and wellness tea collections are doing well.
 They're both really quite popular, really fun items, and make a great gift idea.

 You can buy 50 grams of tea for $6-$25 depending on the type.
-Ria's favourite is their Lemon Meringue flavour.....she finds it quite refreshing after a long day!
+Ria's favourite is their Lemon Meringue flavour - she finds it quite refreshing after a long day!
 They sell a good variety of tea accessories, including Beehouse, a brand of ceramic teapots from Japan.
-Recently, Tealish launched their tea lines in the wholesale market, making their wares available in businesses across North America.
+Recently, Tealish launched their tea lines in the wholesale market, making their wares available to businesses across North America.

 Opening its doors the year that Terry Fox ran his Marathon of Hope and O'Canada became the official national anthem, Say Tea in Bloor West Village celebrates its 36th anniversary this year.

 Owned by Suzanne Piercey and located at 2362 Bloor Street W., they offer over 200 choices of tea, enough (and more) to suit any tea connoisseur.
 A visitor from the UK, who would know about tea, even called Say Tea "an Aladdin's cave of delight."

 They sell their tea leaves for $5.95 for 55 grams (about 20 cups of tea) but the price may vary depending on the type of tea.
 Their newest tea is a blend of Assam black teas called Village at Midnight, which is a full-bodied, dark and malty cup.
 A full selection of tea accessories and gifts are also available, including teapots, tea cups, preserves and shortbreads.